muy123/expense_manager/README.md

 * Made with Google's Material Design UI

 ### Clone this repository
 Start with cloning this repository and import project in Android Studio.
-An error with missing Google Play Services configuration will appear - google-services.json will be downloaded in next step.

 ### Create new Firebase project
 1. Log in to [Firebase console](https://console.firebase.google.com/)